ljkrajewski/portfolio/graces_of_black_birds/README.md

 The idea for _Graces of Black Birds_ began while experimenting with AI audio generation, specificly Udio.
 Growing up listening to music, I found that the stories behind the artists and their songs added depth and meaning to the music.
 So after creating the song _Truly Mine_, I created the band (with the assistance of AI) along with its backstory and the backstories of its members.
 ## challenges
+- Story writing
+  - Continuity
+  -
 ## solutions
+- Story writing
+  - Used character cards,
 ## prompt examples and results
 ## technologies used
 - audio generation
   - udio
-- Image generation
+- image generation
   - Flux (custom UI)
   - Stable Diffusion (Fooocus)
-  - Manual image manipulation (GIMP)
+  - manual image manipulation (GIMP)
-- Text generation
+- text generation
+  - Claude.AI
+  - ChatGPT
+  - Grok
+  - Gemini
 ## learnings